7.1. Entity properties

 _mess_merge_entity_master

-An entity that contains this property will be marked as a master.
+An entity that contains this property will be marked as a master if the value of this property is true (any value other than leaving it empty or setting it to 0).
 When merging entities (see the above _mess_merge_entity_id property), the resulting entity will get the properties of the first master entity in that group.

 For example, the following entity is the master of the courtyard_grass group, and the resulting entity will get the properties of this entity (minus the _mess_merge_entity_id and _mess_merge_entity_master properties):